18. Shaping the Future Classroom with Mike McGuckin

 Mike McGuckin: So, I decided to do it after seeing a post in the AP Computer Science Principles group on Facebook.
 I thought, well, I'm passionate about artificial intelligence.
 At the time, in the spring of ‘24, I had just finished my second master's degree in sport management and a graduate certificate in project management.
 I started using artificial intelligence when I was in that second master's program, only as a guideline and to get an idea.
 For all the journal articles I had to read, it was just easy for me to download and upload them to ChatGPT to get a summary so I knew what I was talking about, while also trying to raise a child and do lots of other things.
 Once I got accepted into that program, I realized I was one of 25 teachers in the nation.
 So just to be involved in that was substantial in itself, but I was the only one from North Carolina to be involved.
 That really skyrocketed me to lots of different roles inside of AIEDU and even inside the state of North Carolina.
 I have lots of different teachers messaging me over email and sending me messages on different platforms asking me about artificial intelligence.
 I’ve really had a passion for it as I've seen it grow in the past couple of years as we have used it more and more.
 Now it's part of our daily life.
 It's fun teaching it, and it's interesting looking at that pivotal moment of me being in that Trailblazer fellowship, being the only one from the state of North Carolina, and representing not just the state, but being one of 25 teachers in the nation to be part of that fellowship.
 It's a huge honor.

-Lydia Kumar: Yeah, that makes sense.
-Because the field of AI has been around for a long time, but machine learning, deep learning—it's becoming complex.
+Lydia Kumar: Yeah, that makes sense because the field of AI has been around for a long time, but machine learning, deep learning—it's becoming complex.
 There's a lot of math and a lot of complexity in how the technology works.
-And so trying to figure out what are the most important aspects that students need to understand, that you need to be able to understand to teach it well, and then support the different educators around the state that it sounds like you're working alongside as well.
-That's a big job.
+Trying to figure out the most important aspects that students need to understand, that you need to understand to teach it well, and then support the different educators around the state that it sounds like you're working alongside as well—that's a big job.

-Mike McGuckin: We have a Moodle, and I will meet with anyone as needed to help go through the class and tell them about the class and work with them.
+Mike McGuckin: Yeah, it's a big job.
+When you're one of the people on our Moodle... it's more of a Canvas course, anyone can have a shell for it.
+I will meet with anyone as needed to help go through the class and tell them about the class and work with them.
 There's only one other teacher in my district that teaches it, so I work with them all the time as needed.
-He'll reach out to me occasionally to ask questions, but when we do get into some of the complex math, that's where I kind of draw a line.
+He'll reach out to me occasionally to ask questions.
+But when we do get into some of the complex math, that's where I kind of draw a line.
 I'm not comfortable teaching my students this if I don't understand it.
-That's one of the things that I tell some of the teachers: if I'm not comfortable teaching it, I'll show them the math behind it, but I'm not teaching the math because I don't understand it.
+That's one of the things I tell other teachers: if I'm not comfortable teaching it, I'll show them the math behind it, but I'm not teaching the math because I don't understand it.

-Lydia Kumar: I think that's a… I was talking last week with Dr. Brené Brown, who works at Duke, and she has developed this course on AI concepts for people who hate math.
-I'll link it in this episode, but it's really… it was fun to talk to her because she's like, "There's so much math in artificial intelligence," and sometimes we forget that.
+Lydia Kumar: It gets… Yeah, I think that's a… I was talking last week with Dr. Brené Brown, who works at Duke, and she has developed this course on AI concepts for people who hate math.
+I'll link it in this episode, but it's really… it was fun to talk to her because she's like, there's so much math in artificial intelligence, and sometimes we forget that.
 There are a lot of people who don't have the comfort or the time to learn that deep level of math, but you still need to understand the concepts to make the technology work well.
-Like the final project you're having students do is really solving a real-world problem and having them think about how this new technology can help save lives or improve people's experiences.
-And if you understand the technology, then you can at least conceptualize that and talk intelligently with other people about what's possible.
+Like, the final project you're having students do is really solving a real-world problem and having them think about how this new technology can help save lives or improve people's experiences.
+If you understand the technology, then you can at least conceptualize that and talk intelligently with other people about what's possible.

 Lydia Kumar: What do you think is the most important thing for students in your class to understand about artificial intelligence?